Mood Disorder Symptoms

 Adults living with serious, untreated mental illnesses die, on average, 25 years earlier.
 They are also more likely to be hospitalized.
 Untreated, individuals with mood disorders face a high risk of suicide mortality.

-Treatment for mood disorders
+Help is available for mood disorders

 Mood disorders are serious illnesses.
 Most people with mood disorders respond best to collaborative treatment that includes both medication and talk therapy.
 People respond differently to different medications and interventions, underscoring how important it is to commit to finding the most effective, long-term treatment.